christian98-droid/itp2200Eksamen/README.md

 itp2200 Eksamen

+The selected SDK for the project is 12 (java version 14.0.1).
+Project language 12.
 The root folder is "itp2200Eksamen" src folder is "itp2200Eksamen/ITP2200ExamTest/src"
 We have used Junit (org.junit.jupiter:junit-jupiter:5.4.2) to conduct our testing